Maltese Temperament & Personality Guide

 The Maltese is known for being a moderate-energy toy breed with a distinctive personality.
 Their unique blend of traits makes them well-suited for the right owner and lifestyle.

-With a typical weight of 4-7 lbs and lifespan of 12-15 yrs, the Maltese requires thoughtful care tailored to their specific breed characteristics.
+Between the 4-7 lbs adult size and 12-15 yrs lifespan, the Maltese has enough breed-specific care considerations that early familiarity with them pays off throughout ownership.
 Originally bred as a devoted companion animal, the Maltese brings centuries of selective breeding into the modern home.

 Living with Family